XenoPhex/i18n4go/README.md

   -f                         the source translation file -o                         the output directory where the newly created translation files will be placed

-  --languages                a comma separated list of valid languages with optional territory, e.g., \"en, en_US, fr_FR, es\"
+  --languages                a comma separated list of valid languages with optional territory, e.g., \"en, en-us, fr_FR, es\"
-  --source-language          [optional] the source language of the file, typically also part of the file name, e.g., \"en_US\"
+  --source-language          [optional] the source language of the file, typically also part of the file name, e.g., \"en-us\"
   --google-translate-api-key [optional] your public Google Translate API key which is used to generate translations (charge is applicable)

 ```